 Homes and businesses in the area have been impacted; homes have slid down steep slopes, forcing residents to abandon their homes.
 Roads have failed, and with them water/sewer, electrical and natural gas distribution line infrastructure, requiring emergency repairs to restore access.
-This is a problem affecting both the City and the State of Alaska, as multiple state highways have been, and are continuing to be, adversely affected by slope instability - including the Sterling Highway, Homer's only road connection to the rest of mainland Alaska and Kachemak Drive, a tsunami evacuation route and connector road for commuter, recreational and commercial traffic to Homer's Port & Harbor facility on the Homer Spit.
+This is a problem affecting both the City and the State of Alaska, as multiple state highways have been, and are continuing to be, adversely affected by slope instability - including the Sterling Highway, Homer's only road connection to the rest of mainland Alaska; Kachemak Drive, a tsunami evacuation route and connector road for commuter, recreational and commercial traffic to Homer's Port & Harbor facility on the Homer Spit; and the southern portion of Main Street.

-The City has been researching how these waters collectively affect steep slopes and coastline erosion and developing innovative mitigation measures.
-Conceptual plans for four specific projects have emerged from the research and together form the City's Green Infrastructure Storm Water Management System.
-They include (1) the Kachemak Sponge Wetland Treatment System, a nature-based infrastructure project that would protect private and public properties as well as state-owned Kachemak Drive by acquiring using natural wetlands to collect and treat storm water.
-The project mitigates flooding and coastal erosion as well as recharges valuable peatlands.
-(2) The Baycrest Storm Drain Conveyance and Treatment System would protect the state-owned Sterling Highway and adjacent, downhill properties by mitigating flooding and coastal erosion.
-This project features a microhydro energy generating unit.
-(3) The Beluga Lake and (4) Beluga Slough Wetland Treatment Systems also use natural wetlands to manage storm water, protecting two state-owned roads, Main Street and Sterling Highway.
-They also protect the water quality of Beluga Slough and Beluga Lake, important habitat for shorebirds.
-Together, these projects will protect and recharge valuable peatlands, protect water quality, conserve critical moose and waterfowl habitat and mitigate coastal erosion for the long term.
+The City has been researching how these waters collectively affect steep slopes and coastline erosion and developing mitigation measures.
+Conceptual plans for four specific projects have emerged from the research and together form a Green Infrastructure Storm Water Management System.
+They include the Kachemak Drive sponge, a green infrastructure project that protects private and public properties as well as Kachemak Drive.
+The Baycrest Storm Drain conveyance and treatment system protects the Sterling Highway and adjacent, downhill properties and also features a micro-hydro energy generating unit.
+The Main Street, South and Beluga Lake/Slough projects protects two state roads, manages stormwater from East End Road, a State roadway, and insures water quality for Beluga Slough and Lake, important habitat for waterfowl and shorebirds.

+Each project will acquire existing peatland wetlands to serve as stormwater collection sites, which will simultaneously recharge the peat, protect the water quality of Kachemak Bay, conserve critical moose and waterfowl habitat, and protect valuable peatlands to mitigate coastal erosion for the long term.
+The project will also build green infrastructure to convey sotrmwater to Low-Impact Development biofiltration retention infrastructure before recharging the peatlands.